 Well, thank you, Mr. President.

-I I want to I want to thank uh all of the uh educators and uh leaders who are here and a part of a conversation.
+I want to thank all of the educators and leaders who are here and a part of a conversation.

 President Trump made it clear from the time that we made our way through the difficult days of 45 days to slow the spread.

-The President said we want to we want to work with states to open up America again.
+The president said we want to work with states to open up America again.

-But uh open up America, we've got open up America's schools.
+But to open up America, we've got to open up America's schools.

 And at the President's direction, we've literally provided billions of dollars already to states to begin to open schools.

-And uh, Secretary DeVos and I, as you know, Mr. President, uh, have traveled around the country to places like North Carolina and Indiana and Louisiana, and we are working literally day in and day out uh with governors and state education leaders to find a way that we can safely reopen our schools.
+And we are working literally day in and day out with governors and state education leaders to find a way that we can safely reopen our schools.

-Our commitment uh is to make sure that that uh our our states and our our schools have the best guidance.
+Our commitment is to make sure that our states and our schools have the best guidance.

 We'll talk a little bit about that today.

-The CDC's recognize that it's a public health priority to have our kids back to school in in-person learning.
+The CDC has recognized that it's a public health priority to have our kids back to school in in-person learning.

-Uh but Mr. President, as you've also made clear, we're gonna make sure our schools and our states have the resources to be able to safely reopen.
+But Mr. President, as you've also made clear, we're going to make sure our schools and our states have the resources to be able to safely reopen.

-And we're calling on Congress uh to work with us uh to appropriate another 105 billion dollars.
+And we're calling on Congress to work with us to appropriate another $105 billion.

-We believe uh that we can safely reopen our schools.
+We believe that we can safely reopen our schools.

 We know that it's best for our kids.